Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 - Service-component states

-  A service-component has several different [states which it transitions through](#service_component_states) during its life-cycle.
+  A service-component has several different [states which it transitions through](#service_component_states) during its lifecycle.

 - Service-component event callbacks